Active care beyond disease-directed therapy

 In critical situations requiring rapid control of hemolysis, plasmapheresis can be used as a short-term intervention because IgM antibodies are largely intravascular.12

-Therefore it is considered a temporary measure rather than definitive therapy.
+The effect is brief, and evidence is limited to case reports and small series.
 Its value lies in buying time, not in altering disease trajectory.13

 Infection and physiologic stress